 This means that failing Exam grades cannot be compensated with a high Tutorial grade.

-If the end grade is insufficient (lower than a 6.0), or the Final Exam is lower than 5.5, there is a possibility of retaking the full 50% of the exam material, replacing Final Exam grade.
+If the end grade is insufficient (lower than a 6.0), or the Final Exam grade is lower than 5.5, there is a possibility of retaking the full 50% of the exam material, replacing the Final Exam grade.
 No resit for the tutorial is possible.

 Please note that if the Resit Exam grade is lower than 5.5, you will not pass the course, regardless of the tutorial grade.